 - If you update a scene and want the thumbnail to reflect the update, click the Details arrow and select Update Scene Thumbnail.

-Click the View Options () menu in the upper right of the Scenes panel, and you can select from the following options, which control how your lists of scenes appears:
+Click the View Options () menu in the upper right of the Scenes dialog, and you can select from the following options, which control how your lists of scenes appears:

 - Small Thumbnails: You see only thumbnails, not the scene names, and more than ten thumbnails are visible in the list at once, before you need to scroll in order to see more scenes.
 However, as the option name indicates, the thumbnail images are quite small.